sergiiLiuk/magentoxperten_sergii_liuk_test/readme.md

 I had a pleasure to make this small project.
-Previously, I didn't work with PHP and sometimes some parts were challenged for me.
+Previously, I didn't work with PHP and sometimes some parts were a bit challenged for me.
 Most of the time I used to project I devote for backend.

 I was inspired by: